polytaskdev/Polytask/README.md

 ### Zhenyu Liang
 Hello, I am Zhenyu Liang and I am 13 years old (currently in 8th grade 2020).
 It was a great experience participating in this Code Jam (Timathon).
-I learned a new programming language during this Code Jam and I met 2 great people thanks to this Code Jam.
+I learned a new programming language during this time, and I met 2 great people thanks to this Code Jam.
 I really enjoy this process and I can't wait to participate in the next one. ✌